 You say you want to be a food truck owner, but where do you actually start?
 Believe it or not, the answer is … wherever you want.

-Some aspiring mobile kitchen owners start by creating a business plan while some focus more on the menu, concept and the actual food truck name itself.
+Some aspiring mobile kitchen owners start by creating a business plan.
+Others focus more on the menu, concept and the actual food truck name itself.
 Some people start digging into financing and the money department.
 Some people look for locations for their food trucks.

 The most important thing is this: You have to start somewhere.